NVlabs/FPSci/docs/general_config.md

 "showMenuLogo": true,                   // Show the logo "showExperimentSettings" : true,        // Allow user/session seleciton
-"showUserSettings": true,               // Show the user settings "allowSessionChange": true,             // Allow the user to change sessiions using the menu dropdown "allowUserAdd": false,                  // Don't allow new user add by default "allowUserSettingsSave": true,          // Allow the user to save their settings changes "allowSensitivityChange": true,         // Allow the user to change the cm/360 sensitivity
+"showUserSettings": true,               // Show the user settings "allowSessionChange": true,             // Allow the user to change sessions using the menu dropdown "allowUserAdd": false,                  // Don't allow new user add by default "allowUserSettingsSave": true,          // Allow the user to save their settings changes "allowSensitivityChange": true,         // Allow the user to change the cm/360 sensitivity